 1. Our group company, Buckingham Corporate Services, will be able to manage all the necessary tax compliance paperwork for you.

-2. Registration for income tax and obtaining Taxpayer Identification Number;
+2. Registration for income tax and obtaining a Taxpayer Identification Number;

 3. Annual tax return preparation & filing;